 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CMS Dental Examination Prior to Kidney Transplantation Billing Guidelines and Action Items 2026
+CMS Dental Examination Billing Guidelines and Action Items 2026

-The Part A vs. Part B split is the operational crux of this policy.
-Get it right before the March 7, 2026 effective date.
+The billing split between Part A and Part B is the most operationally complex part of this policy.
+Get this wrong and you'll generate a claim denial or a misdirected claim.
+Here's what to do before and after the March 7, 2026 effective date.

 #Action Item